Danyxeon/AMTKit/README.md

 A BeamMP plugin for banning and kicking on BeamMP servers.
 Supports multiple servers with one file.

 #### Set up:
-To install just move the AMTKit folder into `/Resources/Server/`.
+To set up just move the AMTKit folder into `/Resources/Server/`.
 Blacklist and authlist files will be created a directory up from where the BeamMP-server executable is located.

 - To block guest accounts from joining, change allowGuests in config.lua to false if needed.
 - Set staffSlot to true if needed.
 Staff slot reserves a slot when the server is full for a player with staff permissions to join.